 Play an increasing role in ensuring that people stay in Cape Breton by creating an inclusive environment, promoting geek culture, and creating a safe space for self expression.

 We love our region and we want to help improve things.
-CaperCon is dedicated to reducing bullying by fostering inclusivity.
-CaperCon is dedicated to reducing outmigration, especially from youth, by providing them with events and a culture that actively makes them want to stay here.
+CaperCon is dedicated to reducing bullying by fostering inclusivity, especially for youth, by providing them with events and a culture.